AlexCC93/ROS2course/docs/source/Creating custom msg and srv. Python.rst

          return response

 - It is important to correctly import the required service.
-- The service node will now be of type ``AddThreeInts``, and the service name is also modified to be ``add_three_ints``.
-The service name could have stayed the same, but it is better to name the services accordingly.
+- The service node will now be of type ``AddThreeInts``, and the a service name of: ``add_three_ints``.
-- Finally, the callback function, instead of summing two values it will summ the three parameters in the request section of the service.
+- Finally, the callback function, instead of adding two values it will summ the three parameters in the request section of the service.

 Next, create a client node for this service.
 Inside ``testing_interfaces_python/testing_interfaces_python`` create a python script, name it ``add_client_node.py``.